-Upon reaching a turn I could see Lovey crossing a water stream, he stopped and I thought probably he’s stuck, within few moments he moved on to cross it.
+Upon reaching a turn I could see Lovey nearing a water stream, he stopped and I thought probably he’s calculating his options within few moments he moved on to cross it.
 Less than a minute later I confronted the same stream.
 It looked easy from far but upon facing the force of water and noise that it made, I had to slow down.
-Cautiously scanning the bed of stones underneath and the water flow, I down shifted to power gear and went straight into the stream, the stream full of dirty tricks for the careless.
-I had to keep my feet off the bike or on the stones for balance.
-I crossed it nicely but not before wetting my feet in the cold mountain water.
+Cautiously scanning the bed of stones underneath and the water flow, I downshift to first gear and went straight, the stream flow was full of dirty tricks for the careless.
+I managed to cross it but not before wetting my feet in the chilly mountain water.

-I heard Lovey saying “well-done Mama” smile broke over my face.
-As it usually happens in these scenarios the heartbeat raced from the joy of the experience most wonderful.
+I heard Lovey saying “well-done Mama” smile broke over my face, heartbeat raced from the joy of the experience most wonderful.
 I felt half breath… I felt tired.
 Wait a minute!! raised heartbeat notwithstanding, why on earth should I get tired?.
-Was it that I am getting too old for this? or was there something more sinister at this place?.
+Was it that I am getting too old for this?

-I parked my bike, got out and removed my camera from the bag to capture the moments of nomads in shock, awe or whatever was about to unfold depending on who crosses it.
+I parked my bike, got out and removed my camera from the bag to capture the moments of nomads in shock, awe or whatever was about to unfold.
 I placed myself comfortably near the stream.
 Manish was approaching very slowly, he went into the stream only to stop abruptly then placing himself on one side of stones.
 I thought he was in two minds.
-Just then, I heard a hmm… from the background.
-Its was a foreigner filled Toyota Innova, I moved over to create space, the driver was experienced and he crossed it easily, now its was Manish’s turn.
+Just then I heard a motor from the background.
+It was a foreigner filled Toyota Innova, I moved aside to create space, the driver was experienced and he crossed it easily, now it was Manish’s turn.

 This road paved way for gorgeous Chandra valley, the road ahead seems to meet up straight with the river bed.
-One of the draw backs of being a photographer is that you are last one to leave.
+One of the drawbacks of being a photographer is that you are the last one to leave.
 By the time I packed they have already touched the valley.
-I caught up to find Lovey & Sudi dozing off yet again.
-Now this stop and drive fast tactics was beginning to annoy me.
-These four stops have already cost us about an hour and half already.

 2:40 PM : Photography and scouting in Chandra Valley

-Make no mistake I am all for halts more so for the prospect of good photos, just that our itinerary was crammed with every day of driving and today I wanted to reach Chandra Taal as soon as possible so that I can scout some locations or may be manage some decent pics.
-Another orkut photography session ensued and for the first time all of them were extremely happy with their portfolio.
-So there was I practicing my photographic skills on smart-looking guys all for free ;).
+Make no mistake I am all for halts more so for the prospect of good photos, just that our itinerary was crammed with every day of driving and today I wanted to reach Chandra Taal as soon as possible so that I can scout some locations or maybe manage some decent pics.
+Another orkut photography session ensued and all of them were happy with their portfolio.

 Accounts that are unforgettable